Glossary of Formal Languages and Compilation

 Pushdown automaton

 A finite automaton augmented with a stack (LIFO memory).
-Can push and pop symbols, which allows it to manage nesting.
+Can push and pop symbols, allowing it to manage nesting.

 → See L1, M2